 Foodprint Melbourne

-Planning a resilient city food system
+Planning a resilient food system

 Foodprint Melbourne is a research project that investigates ways of strengthening the resilience of Melbourne’s food system to increase equitable access to fresh, healthy foods and promote sustainable production and consumption for current and future generations.